 The Finite Cyclic Group ID, Ephemeral Public Key Length, and Ephemeral Public Key fields are present if the Group and Key Present subfield in the Control field is set to 1.

 The Finite Cyclic Group ID field indicates the group used in PASN authentication.
 It has the same semantics as the field Finite Cyclic Group field (9.4.1.42).

+The PQC Public Key Type is a 16-bit unsigned integer that maps an identifying number to a Encryption Key Type defining the algorithm.
+The following values are defined for PQC Encryption Key Type:

+PQC Public Key Type = 0: ML-KEM-512

+PQC Public Key Type = 1: ML-KEM-768

+PQC Public Key Type = 2: ML-KEM-1024

+PQC Public Key Type 3-255: Reserved

 The Ephemeral Public Key Length field is set to the length in octets of the Ephemeral Public Key field.

+The PQC Public Key Length is a 16-bit unsigned integer that is set to the length in octets of the PQC Public key field.
+Some PQC Encryption keys can be too large to fit in a single element and in many cases too large to fit in a single frame.
+Therefore, these elements will necessarily require fragmentation and reassembly.

+The PQC Ciphertext Length is set to the length in octets of the Ciphertext field

 The Ephemeral Public Key field contains the public key encoded using RFC 5480 conventions.
 Both compressed and uncompressed forms may be used.

+The PQC Public Key field contains a public key from the indicated PQC Encryption Key Type whose length depends on the PQC Public Key Type.

+The Ciphertext field contains a secret encrypted using an encryption key from a PQC key establishment algorithm.

 9.4.2.23 RSNE